Cindy Crawford Flaunts Killer Legs In Tiny Black Pool Cover Up & Instagram Thinks She Gets Better With Age

-Yesterday, Cindy Crawford enjoyed some fun in the sun in a sexy little ensemble.
+On Wednesday, Cindy Crawford enjoyed some fun in the sun in a sexy little ensemble.

 As fans who follow the model on social media know, Crawford is a frequent poster on Instagram, sharing current photos as well as throwbacks on a regular basis.
 Each summer, Crawford and her family escape away to their lake house in Muskoka, Canada.
-During her time there, Cindy loves to rest and relax and enjoy some quality time with family and friends.
-In the most recent image that was shared to her account, the supermodel looks picture-perfect.
+During her time there, Crawford loves to rest and relax and enjoy some quality time with family and friends.
+In the most recent image that was shared to her account, the supermodel looked picture-perfect.

 In the snapshot, Crawford appears on a wooden deck near her home, soaking up some rays.
 The brunette beauty poses at a side angle, looking off into the sun and wearing a slight smile on her face.
-She appears to be makeup-free for the laid back shot, wearing her long, dark locks down and straight wit ha pair of black sunglasses on her face.
+She appears to be makeup-free for the laid back shot, wearing her long, dark locks down and straight with a pair of black sunglasses on her face.
 The model lays back in the chair, putting her hands on her knees and resting her feet on the edge of the chair.

 While clad in an oversized black pool cover-up, Crawford’s stunning legs are on full display in the image.
 Since the post went live on her account, it’s earned the supermodel plenty of attention from her 4.2 million Instagram followers with over 41,000 likes in addition to 300-plus comments.
-Some followers commented on the photo to let Crawford know that she looks amazing while countless others told her to enjoy her vacation.
+Some followers commented on the photo to let Crawford know that she looked amazing while countless others told her to enjoy her vacation.

 “Welcome back to my country that I love so much,” one follower commented on the photo.